Search by Keyword

 Sometime in 1996, George Martin and Geoff Emerick returned to EMI Studios (now Abbey Road Studios) to create a stereo mix of 'take two' of “Across The Universe” as recorded on February 7th, 1968.
 This gorgeous rendition, with George's sitar introduction and dual acoustic guitar work from John and Paul, shows a glimpse of the work-in-progress of this song.

 Then in 2003, the engineering team of Paul Hicks, Guy Massey and Allan Rouse returned to the master tapes of "Across The Universe" to create a new mix for the album “Let It Be...Naked.”
 John's acoustic guitar, Ringo's subtle drums and George's tamboura from February 7th, along with John's re-recorded lead vocal from February 8th, are the only elements used for this rendition, although much delay and/or studio manipulation was introduced to the mix as the track progresses.
 This mix was created at the proper speed, unlike the sped up World Wildlife version and the slowed down “Let It Be” version.
 Beatle fans could finally hear the song in the proper key and tempo for the first time.

 Sometime in 2018, Giles Martin, along with engineer Sam Okell, brought out the master tape of “Across The Universe” once again to create a stereo mix of 'take six' for inclusion in the "Super Deluxe" 50th Anniversary edition of the “White Album.”
-Since it was roughly recorded during the time of the “White Album” sessions, it was thought to include an outtake of this song in this package.
+Since it was recorded roughly during the time of the “White Album” sessions, it was decided to include an outtake of this song in the package.

 Song Structure and Style